thuxugang/opus_rota2/README.md

 1. Download OPUS-Rota2 docker image.

    The docker image we used is hosted on [Baidu Drive](https://pan.baidu.com/s/1aS4xWAJKZLcoz-noaFcm4Q) with password `u3ti`.
+Also, it can be downloaded directly from [Here](http://ma-lab.rice.edu/dist/opus_rota2_docker.zip).

 2. Docker image preparation.
    ```